 - CSU’s Climate Action Plan (CAP): In 2010, Colorado State University released its first CAP to define a path towards climate neutrality.
 The CAP outlines strategies to guide the university to 75% reduction in carbon by 2030 and carbon neutrality by 2050.
 The CAP is a living document and updated on a bi-annual cycle.
 This is the January 2018 update.

 - CSU’s STARS® Report: In 2015 CSU became the first university in the world to earn a Platinum rating in STARS.
 CSU received a Platinum rating again in 2017.

-- President’s Sustainability Committee: The President’s Sustainability Committee has the important role of providing the President and Cabinet a variety of perspectives on sustainability, energy, and the environment from various parts of the campus community.
+- President’s Sustainability Commission: The President’s Sustainability Commission has the important role of providing the President and Cabinet a variety of perspectives on sustainability, energy, and the environment from various parts of the campus community.

 - School of Global Environmental Sustainability: University-wide school to address environmental challenges on a global scale through broad-based research, curricular, and outreach initiatives.

 Student Sustainability Center: University-wide, student-run organization that empowers students to advance sustainability practices and principles on and beyond CSU’s campus